Achievable logoAchievable logo

 AP tip:

-To use the disk and washer methods, the axis of rotation must be parallel to the direction of integration for the disk and washer methods.
+To use the disk and washer methods, the axis of rotation must be parallel to the direction of integration.
 Use dx if rotating about a horizontal axis and dy when rotating about a vertical axis.

 Horizontal axis of rotation